 Contact

-Young holds a PhD in Developmental and Educational Psychology from Boston College’s Lynch School of Education, an EdM from Harvard University, and a BA from Boston College.
+Young holds a PhD in Applied Developmental Psychology from Boston College and an EdM in Human Development from Harvard.